psvensson/node-red-contrib-firebase-admin/README.md

 # node-red-contrib-firebase-admin

-A node-red module that wraps the server-side  admin SDK of firebase, firestore, et.c.
+A node-red module that wraps the server-side  admin SDK of firebase, firestore, cloud storage, et.c.

 # Overview
 The main difference of this module and all other firebase/store modules for node-red is